liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/03-upgrading-the-liferay-maven-build.markdown

 @product-ver@ development.
 There are two main parts of the Maven environment upgrade process that you must address:

-- Upgrading to New @product-ver@ Maven Plugins
+- Upgrading to new @product-ver@ Maven plugins
-- Updating Liferay Maven Artifact Dependencies
+- Updating Liferay Maven artifact dependencies

 For more information on using Maven with @product-ver@, see the [Maven tutorial section](/develop/tutorials/-/knowledge_base/7-0/maven).
 For a